The Albertina’s marvellous permanent art exhibition draws on the Batliner collection, which is on permanent loan to the museum.

 “From Monet to Picasso”

-The uncluttered, well-lit Albertina galleries make viewing the works of art (mainly paintings, but also sculptures and other items) a most pleasant and informative experience.
+The uncluttered, well-lit Albertina galleries make viewing these works of art (mainly paintings, but also sculptures and other items) a most pleasant and informative experience.

-This is also because many paintings have fairly detailed labels (in German and English) describing the artistic characteristics and context of the work, often including biographical details of the artist, too.
+This is also because fairly detailed labels (in German and English) accompany many of the paintings, describing the artistic characteristics and context of the work.
+The information often includes biographical details of the artist, too.

-This means you don’t need to hire an audioguide, but it does let you dig deeper into the history and meaning of selected works.
+This means you don’t need to hire an audioguide to enjoy the works and understand their interpretation and relevance.
+However, the audio content does let you dig deeper into the history and meaning of selected works.

-It’s almost unfair to pick out single exhibits from what is essentially a collection of masterpieces.
+It’s almost unfair to pick out single exhibits from what is essentially a collection of art jewels.
 By doing so, I’d likely only expose my ignorance anyway.
-You can see what to expect in this video:
+You can see what to expect in this official video: